tedneward/Azgaarnoth/Classes/Barbarian/WildSoul.md

 # Barbarian Path: Path of the Wild Soul
 The realm of the Feywild abounds with beauty, unpredictable emotion, and rampant magic.
 A barbarian exposed to this realm feels emotions powerfully and magic saturates their body.
 When a barbarian who follows this path rages, it is a bellowing roar for freedom, an explosion of expression, manifesting in unpredictable ways.
+These barbarians are rare, and often found in [Zhi](/Nations/Zhi.md) owing to that nation's deep emphasis on the appreciation of beauty.
+Many of them journey into [Yithi](/Nations/Yithi.md), or beyond, in search of greater beauty.

 ## Lingering Magic
 At 3rd level, your body reacts to the presence of magic.
 You can cast the Detect Magic spell without using a spell slot or components.
 Constitution is your spellcasting ability for this spell.
 You faintly glow a color corresponding to the school of magic you detect (you choose the colors).